 They themselves are usually asking you for references.
 It’s a 2-way street.
 Maybe the last roommate will say they were crazy or never cleaned up or, even worse, scammed them.

 If it is the first time they’ve ever rented out a room, be prepared to be the test subject and hope for the best.
 They may regret giving up their private home soon after.

 Also, work up a roommate contract.

 Maybe.
 But this is where a lot of scams do come into play.
 A landlord is allowed to collect up to $30 in California for a credit fee.
-However, to be sure they are not scamming you, you have the right for proof of receipt, that they actually used that money to do the check and for a free copy of the credit report when they run it.
-If you demand these things up front, chances of them moving forward, taking your $30 and not doing it are much smaller.
+However, to be sure they are not scamming you, you have the right to proof of receipt that they actually used that money to do the check and for a free copy of the credit report when they run it.
+If you demand these things up front, the chances of them moving forward, taking your $30, and not doing it are much smaller.

 Make sure you’re compatible roommates!

 You really want to make sure you can live with this person.
 You thought going on a first date could be awkward?
-Well at least you can walk away from that.
+Well, at least you can walk away from that.
 Imagine moving in with someone only to find out it was a nightmare of a choice.
 Some basic stuff like, will they allow you to cook meat in their kitchen or judge you for drinking.
-Are you allowed to bring guest over or are you banned to eternal loneliness in some stranger weirdos house.
+Are you allowed to bring guests over, or are you banned to eternal loneliness in some stranger weirdos’ house?